stellasia/janote/Janote/README.md

 JaNote allows you to save some informations about your classes and students (name, age, email, ...).

+**WARNING** for the time being, the interface is only available in French.

 ### Installation

 - Download the janote-v*.jar